anakreon/ctu-kbe-lab3/README.md

     - runs `hash` method to test the validity of above-mentioned plaintext password

 ## Task 7: Explain why teacher's password is insecure despite it's length
   The password is insecure because it can be found using tables with pre-calculated values of plaintexts and their hashes (rainbow tables).
 Cracking such hash is simply a lookup in this table.
+Using longer and random values for salt should help prevent such precomputation attacks.

-  In this example, the salt value is short.
-Using longer values for salt should help prevent such precomputation attacks.
+  In the example ouf our teacher's password, it does have the salt value, however the salt value is short and NOT random.
+String `fm9fytmf7qkckct` which includes the password `fm9fytmf7q` and the salt `kckct` is in fact a part of well-known serial number for MS Office XP.
+As such, being not random, it has been pre-calculated and is contained in the above-mentioned lookup tables.

 ## Task 8: Print a list of all table names and their columns
   Using the same technique as in Task 4, we can print values of other tables simply using the UNION operator along with CONCAT.
 In this case we need to query tables of INFORMATION_SCHEMA *(INFORMATION_SCHEMA.TABLES, INFORMATION_SCHEMA.COLUMNS)*